 Free Wireless & Ethernet

 River Neuse Suites is the newest of Oriental hotels.
 Enjoy a weekend or a vacation in your room with a panoramic view of the Neuse River– located in our quaint fishing village.
 Our rooms feature bright, “beachy” decor with a modified kitchenette and big screen TVs.
 There are efficiency single rooms and upstairs/downstairs loft suites.
+We have efficiency suites that are pet friendly.
 Each room has free Wireless and Ethernet connectivity.

 We’re a 14-room boutique hotel in a quiet setting and with attentive staff.
 View a list of our hotel rooms, enjoy the bright, colorful decor.
 We offer various sleeping combinations that can accommodate most needs.
 You can make a convenient reservation online– or call for more info.